Sustainable and Green Building – The Rest of the Story

 I would suggest that you look at the larger picture of “green” and “sustainable.”
 Just because a product is made from recycled material does not mean it is doing good deeds for the environment.
 You need to look at the energy consumed in its production.
 Consider the energy needed to transportation of the product to where it’s needed.
 Can the product be recycled?
 What materials are used in its fabrication?

 The Ethanol Myth

 The current craze for ethanol in gasoline is a case in point.
 Did you know that ethanol consumes more energy to produce than it provides?
 Most of us are unaware of the true “energy cost” of ethanol.
 Because ethanol cannot be pumped through pipes like gasoline and oil due to its viscosity.
 It must be transported by trucks to distribution centers.
-The trucks, of course, consume fuel.
-Add to that the fact that making ethanol uses up a food source that millions of very poor people around the world desperately need, corn, and you will see the lunacy of using our food for fuel that does not even result in a net fuel savings.
+The trucks, of course, consume fuel and emit greenhouse gases.
+Add to that the fact that making ethanol uses up corn, a food source that millions of very poor people around the world desperately need and you will see the lunacy of using our food for fuel that does not even result in a net fuel savings.

 We jumped on ethanol because it was a fuel derived from an easily renewable plant.
 That seemed like a good idea.
 But few of us considered the big energy and food picture.
 It made us feel like we were doing something good, but that good deed was actually an illusion.

 Sustainable and Green Building is Not Always Obvious